Scroll to content

 • Craft and design

-Our Art curriculum develops our pupils’ skills from unit to unit and year to year, ensuring that the basic skills in art are revisited and consolidated.
-Through this scheme of work, we are allowing our children to remember more and know more.
+Our Art curriculum develops our pupils’ skills from unit to unit and year to year, ensuring that the basic skills in art are revisited and embedded.
+Through this scheme of work, we are allowing our children to know more and remember more.
 Through purposeful, imaginative and creative activities, pupils learn to take managed risks, trying out new ideas and new ways of working without fear of failure.
-They work alongside a range of artists taking part in activities that focus on the seven elements of art, but that are also imaginative and enjoyable.
-Through high quality professional development, our teachers are confident to develop pupils knowledge, skills and understanding when making and evaluating products.
+Our children develop their techniques, including their control and their use of materials with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.
+They work alongside a range of artists taking part in activities that focus on the seven elements of art, but that are also imaginative, purposeful and enjoyable.
+Children are able to describe the differences and similarities between different practices and disciplines, and make links to their own work.
+Through high quality professional development, our teachers are confident to develop pupils’ knowledge, skills and understanding when making and evaluating products.
 Pupils are given explicit teaching of the formal elements of art and skills to enable them to see and understand a new technique or process.
-They are then able to experiment creatively using these skills to produce their own piece of art.
+They are then able to experiment creatively with increasing independence using these skills to produce their own pieces of art.

 Impact